 2. The vaccines do not prevent transmission.

-Once the confidence that vaccines could prevent infection disappeared, the burden of proof that vaccines could prevent transmission was never met.
+Once the confidence that vaccines could prevent infection disappeared, the burden of proof that they could prevent transmission was never met.

 On August 6, 2021, the CDC published a report from the Massachusetts Department of Public Health, which found outbreaks among fully vaccinated residents attending large public gatherings in Barnstable County, Massachusetts the month before.